-As at December 31, 2014, we owned 27 double-hulled conventional oil tankers, time-chartered in eight Aframax tankers and four LR2 product tankers from third parties and owned a 50% interest in one VLCC.
-The number of vessels we own, as well as our financial and operational results, includes the Dropdown Predecessor in all relevant periods presented.
-Please read Item 18 - Financial Statements: Note 1 - Summary of Significant Accounting Policies included in the notes to our consolidated financial statements included in this Annual Report.
+As at December 31, 2015, we owned 45 double-hulled conventional oil tankers, time-chartered in ten Aframax tankers and three LR2 product tankers from third parties and owned a 50% interest in one VLCC.
+The number of vessels we own, as well as our financial and operational results, includes the Entities under Common Control in all relevant periods presented.
+Please read Item 18 - Financial Statements: Note 3 - Acquisition of Entities under Common Control included in the notes to our consolidated financial statements included in this Annual Report.